pvillela/rust-bench-diff/src/lib.md

   - Three variance levels were used: 0 (deterministic functions), low (standard deviation of the log of the distribution = ln(1.2) / 2, which corresponds to a multiplicative effect of 1.095 at the 68th percentile for a lognormal distribution), and high (standard deviation of the log of the distribution = ln(2.4) / 2, which corresponds to a multiplicative effect of 1.55 at the 68th percentile for a lognormal distribution).

-**General observations** -- These are the general observations from the test benchmark results:
+**General observations** -- Following are general observations from the test benchmark results:

 - Comparative test benchmarks